Skip to main content

 Marco Barricelli* (Director) appeared previously at SCR as Petruchio in The Taming of the Shrew, Salieri in Amadeus and Ben in The Little Foxes.
 He has appeared on Broadway in Tamara and off-Broadway in Agamemnon.
 He was the Artistic Director at Shakespeare Santa Cruz 2008-14, an Associate Artist at the American Conservatory Theatre, and spent many seasons at the Oregon Shakespeare Festival.
 His theatre credits also include Subaru Theatre (Tokyo), Guthrie Theater, Mark Taper Forum (CTG), The Old Globe, La Jolla Playhouse, Long Wharf Theatre, Milwaukee Repertory Theater, Williamstown Theatre Festival, Huntington Theatre Company, Actors Theatre of Louisville, Arizona Theatre Company, Portland Center Stage, Intiman Theatre, Missouri Repertory Theatre, Virginia Stage Company, Indiana Repertory Theatre, Kenyon Festival Theater, the Utah and Illinois Shakespeare Festivals, among many others.
 Screen credits include Pixar’s Luca and Ciao Alberto, “The Book of Daniel,” Holy Silence, “L.A.
 Law,” Romeo and Juliet, Manhunt 2, Clandestiny and 11th Hour.
 He received his training at the Juilliard School and holds an Honorary Degree from American Conservatory Theatre.

 Regina Garcia (Scenic Design) is a Chicago-based scenic designer from Puerto Rico.
-She has had long standing relationships with the Latinx Theatre’s renowned Teatros.
-Upcoming projects include collaborations with the Goodman Theatre, Chicago, and Geva Theatre in Rochester.
+She has had long-standing relationships with the Latinx Theatre’s renowned Teatros.
+Upcoming projects include collaborations with the Goodman Theatre in Chicago and Geva Theatre in Rochester.
 Garcia is a Fellow of the NEA/TCG Career Development Program for Designers and a Regional Associate member of the League of Professional Theatre Women.
-She is a founding member of La Gente: the Latinx Theatre Production Network; and company member with Rivendell Theatre Ensemble and Boundless Theatre Company (NewYork/Puerto Rico).
+She is a founding member of La Gente: the Latinx Theatre Production Network and a company member with Rivendell Theatre Ensemble and Boundless Theatre Company (New York/Puerto Rico).
 Garcia is the recipient of USITT’s 2025 Distinguished Achievement Award in Scenic Design & Technology.
 She teaches at The Theatre School, DePaul University.

 Josh Epstein (Lighting Design) returns to SCR, where his credits include The Staircase, Galilee, 34, The Canadians, Flora & Ulysses and M. Butterfly.
 Other notable local productions include Noises Off, The Inheritance, A Wicked Soul on Cherry Hill, The Legend of Georgia McBride (Geffen Playhouse), Cyrano de Bergerac, Little Shop of Horrors, The Fantasticks (Pasadena Playhouse), November, Race (Center Theatre Group).
 Additionally, his work has been seen in theatres across the country, including the Guthrie Theater, Steppenwolf Theatre, Arena Stage, Goodman Theatre, Trinity Repertory Company, Cincinnati Playhouse, Baltimore Center Stage, and Alliance Theatre.
-In addition, Epstein is an ensemble member at the IAMA Theatre Company and is on the faculty at Chapman University.
+In addition, Epstein is an ensemble member at the IAMA Theatre Company and a member of the faculty at Chapman University.
 He is an LA Ovation and Knight of Illumination Award winner and a Helen Hayes Award nominee.
 He was a recipient of the NEA/TCG Career Development Program for Designers and served as a Eugene O’Neill Playwrights Conference Artistic Council member for many years.
 Epstein received his MFA from New York University’s Tisch School of the Arts.
 He lives in Los Angeles with his wife and three daughters. joshepsteindesign.com

-Melanie Chen Cole (Sound Design) is a San Diego based sound designer.
+Melanie Chen Cole (Sound Design) is a San Diego-based sound designer.
 SCR credits include The Heart Sellers, The Little Foxes, Appropriate and Where the Mountain Meets the Moon.
 Regional theatre credits include Alabama Shakespeare Festival, Alley Theatre, Alliance Theatre, Cincinnati Playhouse in the Park, Cleveland Play House, Dallas Theater Center, Denver Center for the Performing Arts, Geffen Playhouse, Goodman Theatre, Huntington Theatre Company, Indiana Repertory Theatre, La Jolla Playhouse, McCarter Theatre, Milwaukee Repertory Theater, Northern Stage, The Old Globe, PlayMakers Repertory Company, Seattle Repertory, Studio Theatre and the Utah Shakespeare Festival.
 Education: MFA in Theatre and Dance from UC San Diego. melaniesound.com, @melaniechencole.

 Michael Polak* (Fight & Intimacy Consultant) is thrilled to be back at SCR having previously choreographed Little Shop of Horrors, Galilee, 34, Quixote Nuevo, Appropriate and The Little Foxes.
 Other Choreography credits include Seattle Repertory, La Mirada Theatre, Musical Theatre West, North Coast Repertory, Cal State Fullerton, New Swan Theatre, The Electric Theatre Company, and others.
 As an actor, his New York credits include Soldier’s Wife at the Mint Theatre.
 Regionally, he has appeared at Rubicon Theatre Company, International City Theatre, Pioneer Theatre Company, Ensemble Theatre Company, Delaware Theatre Company, Northern Stage, Chicago Shakespeare, Philadelphia Theatre Company, Shakespeare Theatre Company, Hartford Stage, Playmaker’s Repertory Theatre, American Conservatory Theatre, Cape Playhouse, and the California, San Francisco, and Texas Shakespeare Festivals, among others.
 His film and television credits include Mid-Century, 86 Melrose Avenue, “Bel-Air”, and numerous soaps, web series, and shorts.
-Polak received his MFA from Pennsylvania State University, and his BA from California State University, Fullerton. michaelpolakactorfd.com
+Polak received his MFA from Pennsylvania State University and his BA from California State University, Fullerton. michaelpolakactorfd.com

-Caleb Thomas Cook* (Stage Manager) is a stage manager based in San Diego, and is very excited to be making his South Coast Repertory debut.
+Caleb Thomas Cook* (Stage Manager) is a stage manager based in San Diego and is very excited to be making his South Coast Repertory debut.
 Past credits include Antony and Cleopatra, Ken Ludwig’s Dear Jack Dear Louise, Henry VIII, Much Ado About Nothing, Richard III, Hamlet, The Price, The Merry Wives of Windsor, The Foreigner, A Midsummer Night’s Dream, William Shakespeare’s Long Lost First Play (abridged), The Cocoanuts, Murder for Two (Utah Shakespeare Festival), A Christmas Carol, Blithe Spirit, Detroit ’67, The Santaland Diaries (Clarence Brown Theatre), Cabaret, Dial M for Murder (The Old Globe), two productions of Seed (Malashock Dance), La Cage Aux Folles (Skylight Music Theatre) and Our Common Nature with Yo-Yo Ma and Rhiannon Giddens (Big Ears Festival).
-Education: BA from the University of Tennessee, Knoxville, MFA from the University of California San Diego.
+Education: BA from the University of Tennessee, Knoxville, and MFA from the University of California, San Diego.

 Lauren Buangan* (Assistant Stage Manager) is a stage manager based out of the Orange County and Los Angeles area.
 Her previous SCR stage management credits include Million Dollar Quartet, You Are Cordially Invited To The End Of The World!, Wish You Were Here, Joan, Coleman ’72, A Christmas Carol, Nina Simone: Four Women, among others.
-She has also served as assistant stage manager at Geffen Playhouse in Los Angeles on Tiny Father, Fat Ham and The Lonely Few.
+She has also served as an assistant stage manager at the Geffen Playhouse in Los Angeles on Tiny Father, Fat Ham, and The Lonely Few.
 Buangan holds a BA in Theatre from UCLA, a Certificate of Achievement in Film from Orange Coast College, and studied drama at Queen Mary University of London.

 *Member of Actors’ Equity Association, the Union of Professional Actors and Stage Managers in the United States.